 - Tea all day.
 Because tea helps with any situation really.
 I switch to herbal teas from about 6pm onwards which helps me to sleep better.

-- Speaking to girlfriends: whatsapp chats, sushi dinners, burgers and fashion shows, brunches and text messages with lots of giggles and perspective… I’m lucky to have friends who give me perspective.
+- Speaking to girlfriends: whatsapp chats, sushi dinners, burgers and fashion shows, brunches and text messages with lots of giggles and perspective… I’m lucky to have these lovely friends in my life!

 - Watching YouTube.
 I tend to watch things rather than read when work is busy (because I read and write all day).
 So there’s nothing more relaxing than watching vlog by Niomi Smart, Venetia Falconer, the Real Leyla, Mimi Ikonn, Healthnut Nutrition or Pick Up Limes.